LarsMichelsen/pmatic/README.md

 [![Coverage Status](https://coveralls.io/repos/LaMi-/pmatic/badge.svg?branch=master&service=github)](https://coveralls.io/github/LaMi-/pmatic?branch=master)

-The pmatic module provides access to the Homematic CCU which operates as the central unit in Homematic based home automation setips..
-You can use pmatic directly on the CCU2 or another system having Python installed.
+The pmatic module provides access to the Homematic CCU which operates as the central unit in Homematic based home automation setups.
+You can use pmatic directly on the CCU or another system having Python installed.
 With pmatic you can write your own Python scripts to communicate with your CCU device.